dalogue1/PicoDVI-N64_PCB/README.md

 The features include:

-    Fits within the N64 without cutting using the 3-d printed adapter
+    Fits within the N64 without cutting using a no-cut 3D printed adapter from the n64adv2 project

     USB port works without disconnecting power from the N64. (useful for software updates)